ashutoshmjain/gita/src/how.md

 ## Theme

 The theme is a [custom design](https://github.com/ashutoshmjain/maholvi).
 A golden background with black `Kalam` fonts form "Indian Fonts Foundry".
-I have restricted other standard themes [^themes], such as ayu and navy because this custom theme is the one I test from readability standpoint.
+I have restricted other standard themes [^themes], such as rust, ayu or navy because this custom theme is the (only) one I test from readability standpoint.

 ## Favicon